MrCallicles/chip8disaster/README.md

 My first attempt to make a Chip8 emulator, disassembler and debugger.

-From now, only the disassembler work properly but basically.
+For now, only the disassembler works, in a simple but effective way.

 # Compile